trongthanh/int3ractive.com/_drafts/2015-09-11-moving-to-github-pages.md

 ### Nothing is perfect!

-GitHub Pages has the shortcomings of any static website.
-But in this era of SaaS, many of them can be addressed easily, at no cost:
+GitHub Pages has the shortcomings of any static websites.
+But in this era of SaaS, many of them can be addressed easily, even at no cost:

-- Comments
+#### Comments

+By using a commenting / discussion service like [Disqus](http://), [Facebook Comments](http://), [G+ Comments](http://), etc... my static blog pages can accept readers' comments and feedbacks in no time.
+In fact, I have swapped Blogger's comment dialogs with Disqus for a long time since the latter accepts users with accounts from multiple social networks.

-- Site search
+#### Site search

+For this, we can use Google's [Custome Search Engine](https://cse.google.com) which can be easily installed on any static HTML pages.
+The service provides full text search with Google-grade algorithm.
+Worry about indexing latency and late result arrival of new posts?
+You can force CSE to update your page index in its management page.

+Besides my preference to navigate a new blog site is through a big list of previously posted titles so that I can grasp a quick glance at the topics and contents a blogger frequently writes about.
+So I did an archive page for my own blog.

-- RSS
+#### RSS

+This can be solved by an RSS/Atom template which outputs an updated feed XML every time I push new blog post.
+However, the trouble has been recently taken away when GitHub Pages start rolling out [built-in support](http://) for feed XML.

-- No tags & categories
+#### Tags & categories

--
+Currently, Jekyll in GitHub Pages does not support auto tag or category pages generation.
+You can implement a [custom template](http://) for tags and categories, however, but it involves some manual preparation.